Rath sits at the stone table in the Druid's Chamber. His shoulders drawn up as I hover over him.

 He says nothing further.

-Lae'zel's voice is authoritative, but patient.
-"You must dance with your feet, not just your words, Istik."
+Lae'zel's voice is firm but patient.
+"You must be swift with your feet, Istik, not just your words."

 Gale focuses, taking in her instruction.
 "Show me one more time.
 I think I have it."

-Alone at last, I snap my fingers and Shovel materializes with a puff of sulfuric air.
+Alone at last, I snap and Shovel materializes with a puff of sulfuric air.
 She lands on her feet, back to me.
-She does a quick glance around, searching for me.
-I clear my throat, and she turns.
-With a gasp and a gleeful snarl, she reaches out with her little claws.
+She does a quick glance around, and I clear my throat.
+She turns and gasps with a gleeful snarl.
 "MASTER NEELY!"

 "I can only imagine.
 Thank you for sparing me the honor of witnessing it firsthand.
 I've been seasoning some fish for you.
-My thanks to you."
+As we agreed."

 The stench of it is unmistakable as I hold up the fetid bucket.